Farm Stress Management and Resources for Maryland Service Providers

 Introduction:

-University of Maryland Extension (UME) has hosted a statewide forum and cosponsored four workshops on communicating and managing farm stress for agriculture stakeholders.
-Attendees reporting intending to use the gained knowledge to support farmers but also requested the workshop to be offered to agriculture service providers.
+University of Maryland Extension (UME) has hosted a statewide forum and cosponsored four workshops in 2019 on communicating and managing farm stress for agriculture stakeholders.
+Attendees reported intentions to use the gained knowledge to support farmers but also requested the workshop to be offered to agriculture service providers.

-A recent survey of UME winter production workshops participants, (517 farmers and agriculture professionals) found that 43% reported higher stress levels than last year and 34.7% reported high levels of stress (7 and higher out of the 1-10 scale).
+A survey in 2020 of UME winter production workshop participants, (517 farmers and agriculture professionals) found that 43% reported higher stress levels than last year and 34.7% reported high levels of stress (7 and higher out of the 1-10 scale).
 The respondents reported financial (52%) and regulatory (41%) aspects of farming contribute the most to their stress.
 Not properly addressing high levels of stress can lead to a number of health issues.

-Sustained stress affect farmers’ ability to cope and make decisions to adopt agricultural, financial, and legal practices to address their situations.
-By providing comprehensive training for agriculture service providers the proposed project will increase knowledge and skills in understanding and managing stress, communicating and providing resources for farmers under stress, and providing financial and legal management to address stressors Providing farmers with ways to manage stress, the proposed project will provide solutions to sustain economically farms through these stressful times.
+Sustained stress affects farmers’ ability to cope and make decisions to adopt agricultural, financial, and legal practices to address their situations.
+UME programs provided comprehensive training for agriculture service providers resulting in increased knowledge and skills in understanding and managing stress, communicating and providing resources for farmers under stress, and providing financial and legal management to address stressors.
+The project provided solutions to support farmers through stressful times.

 Cooperators